If you want to try smoking pork ribs and other meat but don’t have a smoker yet, you can start by using what you have.

-A charcoal grill can be used as a makeshift smoker, and you can successfully smoke ribs on your grill.
+A grill can be used as a makeshift smoker, and you can successfully smoke ribs on your grill.

 How Can A Grill Be Used As A Smoker?